 Orioles' Stevie Wilkerson: Out of Friday's lineup

-Wilkerson is not in the lineup for Friday's game versus the Blue Jays, Roch Kubatko of MASN Sports reports.
+Wilkerson is not in the lineup for Friday's game versus the Rays, Roch Kubatko of MASN Sports reports.

-Wilkerson has been splitting time in center field with Keon Broxton over the past week, but Anthony Santander will man the position for Baltimore on Friday.
-Wilkerson has a .478 OPS and 33.3 percent strikeout rate since returning to the majors June 6.
+Wilkerson has a .154/.203/.292 slash line with a 31.9 percent strikeout rate since the start of June, so he'll take a seat on the bench Friday.
+Dwight Smith, Anthony Santander and Trey Mancini will start in the outfield from left to right for the Orioles.

 More News